Mathnerd314/stroscot/docs/Types.rst

 Scoping and qualification
 =========================

-There is no kind of syntax or semantics for changing or redefining identifiers (besides fexprs); you can shadow, with warning, but once an identifier is declared in a scope, that's what that identifier refers to for the duration of the scope.
+There is no kind of syntax or semantics for changing or redefining identifiers (besides :ref:`fexprs <fexprs>`); you can shadow, with warning, but once an identifier is declared in a scope, that's what that identifier refers to for the duration of the scope.

 Primitives types
 ================